Dieudonn\'e theory for $n$-smooth group schemes: Introduction

 \begin{theoremalpha} For all $n \geq 1$, $\Sm_n$ is a smooth algebraic stack over $\Fp$, and the truncation morphism $\tau_n: \Sm_{n+1} \to \Sm_n$ is smooth and surjective. \end{theoremalpha}

 The results of Theorems \ref{thm:equiv} and \ref{thm:smooth} affirmatively answer conjectures of Drinfeld \cite{drinfeld-lectures}.

-For $n \in \mathbb{N}$, let $\BT_n$ denote the $\Z$-stack of $n$-truncated Barsotti-Tate groups.
-Theorem \ref{thm:smooth} is the $n$-smooth analogue Grothendieck's smoothness result, which states that for all $n \geq 1$, $\BT_n$ is a smooth algebraic stack over $\Z$ and the trunation morphisms $\BT_{n+1} \to \BT_n$ induced by $G \mapsto G[p^n]$ are smooth and surjective \cite{Ill85}.
+For $n \in \mathbb{N}$, let $\BT_n$ denote the $\Z$-stack of $n$-truncated Barsotti--Tate groups, which is an fpqc algebraic stack locally of finite type over $\Z$ \cite[Proposition 1.8]{Wed01}.
+Theorem \ref{thm:smooth} is the $n$-smooth analogue of Grothendieck's smoothness result, proved in Illusie's article \cite{Ill85}, which states that for all $n \geq 1$, $\BT_n \to \Spec \Z$ is smooth and the truncation morphism $\BT_{n+1} \to \BT_n$ induced by $G \mapsto G[p^n]$ is smooth.

 \begin{remark} It is natural to ask how the equivalence of Theorem \ref{thm:equiv} compares to the classification results of \cite{ALB23} and \cite{Mon24} in the case when the base $R$ is quasi-syntomic.
 We hope to address this question in future work. \end{remark}